amyaitran/lyrics-quizzer/README.md

     npm install
     ```

 1. Start the project.
-Once started you can view the application by opening http://localhost:3000 in your browser.
+Navigate to the repository file directory and open
     ```shell
-    npm run dev
+    index.html
     ```
+    in the browser.